-Some interesting avenues for further research arise from this study.
-From the policy maker perspective, MAS can have an important impact on the quality of life of dementia patients as well as their carers.
-An interesting area for further research would be to incorporate carer’s HRQL gains into the economic evaluation of MAS.

-This study suggests that the relative cost-effectiveness of providing dementia care in MAS varies considerably across clinics.
-This raises an important question for policy makers about what can be learned from those MAS that are more cost-effective.
+The principal implication for policy and practice is the need for a sizeable proportion of MAS to review their costs and learn from MAS that achieve similar outcomes but at lower cost.

 Our study suggests that having large multidisciplinary teams is associated with improved cost-effectiveness of MAS.
-Gains in patient’s HRQL (both disease-specific and generic HRQL) appear to be significantly higher in MAS that offer a wider range of specialist support, for example provided by psychologists and allied health professionals.
+Also, gains in patient’s HRQL (both disease-specific and generic HRQL) appear to be significantly higher in MAS that offer allied health professionals, principally occupational therapists.
 In addition, average costs seem to be lower in these MAS, perhaps due to operational efficiencies (e.g. economies of scale and staff specialisation).
 Moreover, our findings suggest that there may be technical efficiency gains (lower average cost per new patient) in providing diagnostic and post-diagnostic dementia care.
 While there is little evidence from our study to what contributes to these efficiency gains, this may be due to contextual factors such as differential average appointment times and quality of care.
+A first step to exploring such possibilities has been an initiative to bring together interested MAS staff at an Open Space event to start exchanging ideas and experiences.

+As regards further research, it would be interesting to incorporate carer’s own HRQL gains into the economic evaluation of MAS as this may provide additional benefits that the current analysis does not take into account.
+A second avenue to pursue would be to explore even longer follow-up to see if the benefits are sustained for even longer than two years.

 In conclusion, the early diagnosis and treatment of dementia is at the core of national dementia strategies in many countries.
 Our study suggests that a model of care based on English MAS is effective and may be cost-effective for the diagnosis, treatment and follow up care of patients with dementia.
 Patients’ HRQL gains are maintained two years after referral and may be sufficient to warrant the costs involved in providing memory services.
 Under realistic assumptions about the consequences of no treatment, the cost per QALY of MAS comes within NICE’s recommended threshold of £20,000- £30,000 per QALY gain.